PR on a Budget - 10 Top Tips for SMEs

 Often SMEs worry that they can’t compete with the big players in their field because of budget constraints.

 However, if your product is right and you target the right audience, there is no reason why you cannot get involved too.

-PR is a great way to get your brand noticed in all the right places and you don’t need a huge budget to get started – but it’s important to focus on establishing trust to grow your brand and reputation.
+PR on a budget is possible - but it’s important to focus on establishing trust to grow your brand and reputation.
 PR is officially ‘public’ relations, although it’s often seen as limited to media relations.
-Think the big picture to get PR to work for you.
+Think ‘big picture’ to get PR to work for you.

 Here are our top tips for managing PR on a budget and helping that spend go further: